AterLux/PhpSimpleExpression/README.md

 You also can use `registerFunctions(array[, is_volatile])` method to register multiple functions at once.
 If key of array item is not numerical, then it is used as an alias.

 To unregister functions use `unregisterFunction` method.
-The alias, array of multiple aliases or '*' to remove all can be passed.
+The alias, array of multiple aliases or '&ast;' to remove all can be passed.

 **NOTE:** At the compile time, all named constants replaced by its values, and functions calls replaced by corresponding `ReflectionFunction`.
+No information about the used context is stored.
 So, altering the context after the expression is compiled will not have any effect on the compiled expression.

 ### Default Context